townmath/cisp400-reader/docs/_sources/glossary.rst.txt

       In particular, using an existing piece of software (such as a function or library) when creating new software.

+   sorting lower bound
+      The lower bound for the :term:`problem` of :term:`sorting <sorting problem>` is :math:`\Omega(n \log n)`.
+      This is traditionally proved using a :term:`decision tree` model for sorting algorithms, and recognizing that the minimum depth of the decision tree for any sorting algorithm is :math:`\Omega(n \log n)` since there are :math:`n!` permutations of the :math:`n` input records to distinguish between during the sorting process.

+   sorting problem
+      Given a set of records :math:`r_1`, :math:`r_2`, ..., :math:`r_n`
+      with :term:`key` values :math:`k_1`, :math:`k_2`, ..., :math:`k_n`,
+      the sorting problem is to arrange the records into any order :math:`s` such that records
+      :math:`r_{s_1}`, :math:`r_{s_2}`, ..., :math:`r_{s_n}`
+      have keys obeying the property
+      :math:`k_{s_1} \leq k_{s_2} \leq ... \leq k_{s_n}`.
+      In other words, the sorting problem is to arrange a set of records so that the values of their key fields are in non-decreasing order.

    source code
       A program, stored in a file, in a high-level language before being compiled or interpreted.

+   spatial
+      Referring to a position in space.

+   spatial application
+      An application what has spatial aspects.
+      In particular, an application that stores records that need to be searched by location.

+   spatial attribute
+      An attribute of a record that has a position in space, such as the coordinate.
+      This is typically in two or more dimensions.

+   spatial data
+      Any object or record that has a position (in space).

+   spatial data structure
+      :to-term: bintree :label: example
+      :to-term: kd tree :label: example
+      :to-term: PR quadtree :label: example

+      A :term:`data structure` designed to support efficient processing when a
+      :term:`spatial attribute` is used as the key.
+      In particular, a data structure that supports efficient search by location, or finds all records within a given region in two or more dimensions.
+      Examples of spatial data structures to store point data include the :term:`bintree`, the :term:`PR quadtree` and the :term:`kd tree`.

    stack
       A list-like structure in which elements may be inserted or removed from only one end.

+   start symbol
+      In a :term:`grammar`, the designated :term:`non-terminal` that is the initial point for :term:`deriving <derivation>` a string in the language.

+   static scoping
+      A synonym for :term:`lexical scoping`.

    strategy
       An approach to accomplish a task, often encapsulated as an